Former Kilmore church

 Christ Church, Kilmore, has a long and fascinating history.

-The first Church of Ireland church in the area was built in 1692 and in its time served the local community as a place of worship, a village school and a parochial hall before being deconstructed in 1976 and removed stone by stone to enjoy a new life at the Ulster Folk and Transport Museum.
+A new Church of Ireland church, known as ‘Kilmore Church’, was built in 1792 in the newer graveyard further west.
+In its time, this church served the local community as a place of worship, a village school and a parochial hall, before being deconstructed in 1976 and removed stone by stone to enjoy a new life at the Ulster Folk and Transport Museum.

-The new church building, with its distinctive tower, was completed in 1870 at a cost of £3,000.
+Christ Church, our current church with its distinctive tower, was built in 1870.
+Costing £3,000, it was the last Established Church built in Ireland.
 The builder was Mr. James Murphy, of Belfast and the Architect Sir Thomas Drew.

 Sir Thomas was the diocesan architect for the united dioceses of Down, Connor and Dromore.
 His most significant local legacy is St Anne’s Cathedral, Belfast, which was completed in 1899.
 He was also consulting architect for both St. Patrick’s and Christ Church Cathedrals, Dublin.